r1m/GSExtended/README.md

 **Suggester name is wrong !**

 I know, it's a bug from GS.
 It appears when suggestion list is big (>30).
 It's also here when the script is not activated but less visible because suggesters are not always displayed.
-I tried to find a fix for this but...
-Anyway, the tooltip info might always be right and updated :-)
+Anyway, the tooltip info might always be right and updated :-) I tried to find a fix for this but...
+(GS resuses songs views and does not update correclty the model binding)